Affordable, subsidized housing for the elderly and senior citizens.

 Program of All-Inclusive Care for the Elderly, or PACE, is a combination of housing as well as free Home Care for the elderly.
 Senior citizens with a low income can use government financial assistance so that they can remain living in their own home.
 PACE helps subsidize the cost of the home (rent, mortgage, utilities, etc.) as well as pay for some of the medical or health care needs.
 Caregivers will also be addressed using federal government funds.
 Most recipients of PACE are on Medicaid or Medicare.
 Learn about Program of All-Inclusive Care for the Elderly.

 Low income rent subsidized housing is also available from Section 8 Housing Choice Vouchers.
-This is generally for very low income senior citizens and/or those living in poverty or that have little money or savings to their name.
+This is generally for very low income senior citizens, people that live on social security or a pension and/or those living in poverty or that have little money or savings to their name.
 It is also an option for the disabled or working poor.
 Housing and Urban Development vouchers (HUD) help pay a portion of the rent for a home or apartment.
 The elderly can select safe, affordable housing in the private market, including condos, townhomes, private homes, apartments, family member units, and more.
 Locate HUD section 8 housing choice vouchers.

 Subsidized housing for the elderly from non-profits near you